NumberSigmaTafKsee/LV2-Stk/README.md

 # It is still useable
 * If you need it
 * If you read JOS papers, it is mentioned sometimes in them
-* All the essential JOS books are in here
+* Most of the essential JOS theory is in it